 The College awards a significant number of scholarships which are funded by the College Foundation and by a series of generous individual benefactors.
-Scholarships are awarded on the basis of a variety of factors including academic merit and financial need.
+Some scholarships are awarded primarily on the basis of academic merit whilst an increasing number are awarded on the basis of financial need.
 There is also an expectation of active contribution to the life of the College.
 Recipients must apply for renewal of their scholarship each year.
-Retention is dependent on satisfactory academic progress.
+Retention is dependent on satisfactory academic progress and conduct.

-Note that there is a single application form for all scholarships at St Paul’s College; candidates should not apply for specific scholarships.
+Please note there is a single application form for all scholarships at St Paul’s College; candidates should not apply for specific scholarships.

 All scholarship applicants must firstly submit a residential application to the College.

 Enquiries: email@example.com or call 9550 7451

 The Organ Scholar will be expected to rehearse with and accompany the Choir at the College’s weekly Choral liturgy, either Evensong or Holy Communion.

 Additionally, the Organ Scholar will play at occasional special liturgies such as (but not limited to) Orientation Week, ANZAC Day and services at the commencement of semester.